christoff-buerger/racr/examples/examples-overview.md

 **Objective:** Validation of the benefits of _RACR's_ incremental evaluation semantics for a non-trivial, interactive scenario with mutual-dependent analyses and transformations (execution semantics of hierarchical Petri nets).

  * Extensive incremental evaluation where rewrites are deduced using complex analyses (composition analysis of Petri nets) and non-obviously influence analyses (enabled analysis must consider tokens added or deleted in non-local, fused places)
- * Systematic language extensions by refining existing analyses and introducing new ones
+ * Systematic language extensions by refining existing analyses and introducing new ones (reuse of atomic Petri net implementation)

 ## _TTC 2015_: _fUML Activity Diagrams_